killianmeehan/Wine-analysis/ML_README.md

 So XGBoost developers later improved their algorithms to catch up with LightGBM, allowing users to also run XGBoost in split-by-leaf mode (grow_policy = ‘lossguide’).
 Now XGBoost is much faster with this improvement, but LightGBM is still about 1.3X — 1.5X the speed of XGB.

 LightGBM is susceptible to overfitting on small datasets so be careful!

+Cohen’s kappa is more informative than overall accuracy when working with unbalanced data.
+Keep this in mind when you compare or optimize classification models!
+Take a look at the row and column totals in the confusion matrix.
+Are the distributions of the target/predicted classes similar?
+If they’re not, the maximum reachable Cohen’s kappa value will be lower.
+The same model will give you lower values of Cohen’s kappa for unbalanced than for balanced test data.
+Cohen’s kappa says little about the expected accuracy of a single prediction

+Permutation feature importance is a model inspection technique that can be used for any fitted estimator when the data is tabular.
+This is especially useful for non-linear or opaque estimators.
+The permutation feature importance is defined to be the decrease in a model score when a single feature value is randomly shuffled 1.
+This procedure breaks the relationship between the feature and the target, thus the drop in the model score is indicative of how much the model depends on the feature.
+This technique benefits from being model agnostic and can be calculated many times with different permutations of the feature.

+Warning Features that are deemed of low importance for a bad model (low cross-validation score) could be very important for a good model.
+Therefore it is always important to evaluate the predictive power of a model using a held-out set (or better with cross-validation) prior to computing importances.
+Permutation importance does not reflect to the intrinsic predictive value of a feature by itself but how important this feature is for a particular model.